GrammarViz2/grammarviz2_site/src/morea/anomaly/reading-a1.md

 to achieve effective pruning of the search space.
 While these approaches achieve a speed-up of several orders of magnitude over the brute-force algorithm, their common drawback is that they all need the length of a potential anomaly to be specified as the input, and they output discords of a fixed length.
-In addition, even with pruning, they rely on the distance computation which, as suggested by Keogh et al. [1], accounts for more than 99\% of these algorithms run-time.
+In addition, even with pruning, they rely on the distance computation which, as suggested by Keogh et al. [1], accounts for more than 99% of these algorithms run-time.

 An interesting approach to find anomalies in a very large database (terabyte-sized data set) was shown by Yankov et al.[5].
 The authors proposed an algorithm that requires only two scans through the database.
-However, this method needs an anomaly defining range $r$ as the input.
+However, this method needs an anomaly defining range \\(r\\) as the input.
 In addition, when used to detect an unusual sub-sequence within a time series, it also requires the length of the potential discord.

 Some techniques introduced approximate solutions that do not require distance computation on the raw time series.